-It goes without saying, but ensuring a good night’s sleep can be key to energy levels during the day.
-Try to get the recommended 8 hours each night, keeping your bedtime and wake up time as regular as possible throughout the week.
+It goes without saying, that ensuring a good night’s sleep can be key to energy levels during the day.
+Try to get the recommended 8 hours each night, keeping your bedtime and wake-up time as regular as possible throughout the week.
 If you need a bit more help, have a look at one of our previous blog posts on good sleep hygiene for some extra advice.

 2. Nourish your body